pchernikhowsky/AVR488/README.md

 * SRQ (Service Request): lights when the SRQ line is asserted, indicating that a device requires polling for status.
 * STATUS: flashes during startup and then is continuously toggled when the watchdog timer is reset to indicate active processing (the toggling is around 130 kHz, so the LED is slightly dimmer than when fully on).

-The baud rate for the ATmega serial port is fixed at 38400 bps (can be altered by changing a #define in the source code).
+The baud rate for the ATmega serial port is fixed at 38400 bps (this can be altered by changing a #define in the source code).

 ## Command List